Celestial sphere

 Equatorial coordinate system

-The equatorial coordinate system is the most basic coordinate system around the Earth.
-If you draw a large imaginary circle extending the Earth's equator on the celestial sphere, it becomes the celestial equator.
+In the first of our online celestial sphere simulations, we study the equatorial coordinate system, which is the most basic coordinate system around the Earth.
+If you draw a large imaginary circle extending the Earth’s equator on the celestial sphere, it becomes the celestial equator.
 And if the north pole of the Earth is extended and marked on the celestial sphere, this point becomes the celestial north pole.
-Similarly, the point marked on the celestial sphere by extending the South Pole of the Earth is called the "South celestial pole".
+Similarly, the point marked on the celestial sphere by extending the South Pole of the Earth is called the “South celestial pole”.
 The position of celestial bodies in the equatorial coordinate system is expressed in terms of right ascension and declination.

 Click here to start the simulation